Tenura Blog

 Anti-Slip Mug Band

 Create a custom anti-slip band for your coffee mug!
-Wrap a gip strip around the body of your mug to prevent it from slipping out of your hands, perfect for seniors, kids, or anyone with dexterity challenges.
+Wrap a Grip Strip around the body of your mug to prevent it from slipping out of your hands, perfect for seniors, kids, or anyone with dexterity challenges.

 Heel and Toe Pad grip for Shoes